Skip to Content

 Oh, hello.
 Have you met our new BFF, the Instant Pot?
 Well, we highly recommend that you two become acquainted, because this little pressure cooker is a magical device that takes makes dinnertime a lot easier and a whole lot faster.

 The proof is in this easy meat ragù recipe.
 Tender, melt-in-your-mouth shredded beef simmers with tomatoes, carrots, and fresh herbs for a ragù sauce that’s deeply satisfying.
-Served over buttery egg noodles, this saucy supper is the coziest dinner we can think of.
+Served over buttery egg noodles (like our Pappardelle), this saucy supper is the coziest dinner we can think of.
 The best part is that it’s incredibly versatile, making it a back pocket recipe we’ll reach for time and time again.

 instant pot with raw beef and herbs